Polarschweif/vividstasisStreamingEssentials/BEHIND_THE_SCENES.md

-With the version of 1.2, also known as the QOL-Update, I added a context menu (wich also got an update later on) wich allows you to toggle the visibility of the stats to decide wether to show specific stats or not.
+With the version of 1.2, also known as the QOL-Update, I added a context menu (wich also got an update later on) wich allows you to toggle the visibility of the stats to decide wether to show specific stats or not and you can choose the background color of the stats panel and its text individually.
+But it didn't really take long to do it so it was nothing too big to make.

+The biggest update was 1.3 wich added the Keyoverlay and its KPS (Keys per second) live stats.
+It has counters for every single key and the programm will read the bindings from vivid/stasis.
+It temporarily had the average KPS display but got removed later on because it would also count when you would be Idle.
+I'll work on it and would re-added maybe with 1.7 or 1.8.
+Am thinking of that when the user is idle (so KPS = 0) the program wouldnt include it in the calculation.